itkimura/roger-skyline-1/README.md

 ```
 usermod -aG sudo [username]
 ```
-Also add write permissions to the ```/etc/sudoers``` file.
+Also add write permissions to the ```sudo vim /etc/sudoers``` file.
 In the file under # User priviledges information, add the new user under the root user with the following:
 ```
 [username] ALL=(ALL:ALL) ALL
 ```